neil-edelman/boxes/readme.md

 <code>static void <strong>&lt;E&gt;Set_</strong>(struct &lt;E&gt;Set *const <em>set</em>)</code>

-Destructor for `set`\.
-After, it takes no memory and is in an empty state\.
+Destructor for active `set`\.
+After, it takes no memory and is in an idle state\.
+If idle, does nothing\.